 Athena Tacet is a visual journalist and international reporter specializing in geopolitics and human rights.
-She's also a freelance data journalist and illustrator, who enjoys trying to make sense of the world using one dataset and one data visualization at a time.

 She writes political analyses and feature articles in both English and French for several publications including Al Jazeera English, The Economist, The World Post, The Huffington Post, Slate, Embassy Magazine, a weekly Canadian foreign policy newspaper, and others.